Talking to Others

 It’s not unusual for a parent or parents who have HIV not to tell their children about their status.
-They may worry about how their child will react to this information; will it upset them too much, or be a burden, or will they tell a lot of other people about it?
+This is because they might worry about how their child will react, whether it will upset them too much and be a burden, or whether their child will tell other people.

-It’s also quite usual for young people who live with HIV positive family members to find out by accident, for example through a hospital letter, overhearing something or by looking online for the types of medicines their parent(s) take.
+It’s also quite usual for young people who live with a HIV positive family members to find out by accident, e.g. through finding a hospital letter, overhearing something, or by looking up the types of medicines their parent(s)/carer is taking.